Turkish court adjourns case against top Erdogan opponent to November

 By Ali Kucukgocmen and Birsen Altayli

-ISTANBUL, Sept 21 (Reuters) - A Turkish court adjourned until November the hearing of Istanbul Mayor Ekrem Imamoglu, a popular opponent of President Tayyip Erdogan, after gatherings near the courthouse were banned under heavy police watch on Wednesday, the opposition party said.
+ISTANBUL, Sept 21 (Reuters) - A Turkish court on Wednesday adjourned until November the trial of Istanbul Mayor Ekrem Imamoglu, a popular opponent of President Tayyip Erdogan, as police enforced tight security near the courthouse after a ban on protests to support him.

-Imamoglu, whom polls suggest would be a strong possible challenger to Erdogan in national elections next year, is charged with insulting public officials in a speech he made about a re-run of the 2019 mayoral election that he won.
+Imamoglu, who polls suggest would be a strong challenger to Erdogan if he were to run in next year's national elections, is charged with insulting public officials in a speech he made about a re-run of the 2019 mayoral election that he won.

-The case could lead to a political ban for Imamoglu if he were found guilty.
+The case, which was adjourned till Nov.
+11, could lead to a political ban for Imamoglu if he were found guilty.

-The hearing was adjourned to Nov.
-11, after having already been adjourned in June.

-All main roads to the court were closed by hundreds of police officers, and hundreds more people were gathered in the district of eastern Istanbul, according to a Reuters witness.
+All main roads to the courthouse,in the Kartal district on the Asian side of Istanbul, were sealed off by hundreds of police officers.
+Several hundred people gathered nearby to express support for Imamoglu, a member of the main opposition Republican People's Party (CHP).

+"We came to support Mayor Ekrem.
+We came to seek justice in this country," Istanbul municipality employee Kemal Ercan said.

+The outcome of Turkey's presidential and parliamentary elections in 2023 is seen as dependent on the ability of the CHP and other opposition parties to join forces against Erdogan and his Islamist-rooted AK Party, which has governed the country for two decades.

+Most analysts expect CHP leader Kemal Kilicdaroglu to win the nomination to be the presidential candidate of the opposition.

-The local governor's office said it banned press statements and marches to protect public order, given that many people would show up to express support for Imamoglu, who swept to office in 2019 in a shock to Erdogan's ruling AK Party.
+The district governor's office said it had banned press statements and marches to protect public order, given that many people would show up to express support for Imamoglu, who swept to office as mayor in 2019 in a shock to Erdogan's AKP.

-Canan Kaftancioglu, who heads the Istanbul office of the main opposition Republican People's Party (CHP), criticised the decision.

-"What does it mean to ban entering the courthouse, following the case...
-Do not be afraid, we are the people, we are right and of course we will win," she said in a tweet.
+(Additional reporting by Dilara Senkaya; Writing by Ece Toksabay, Ezgi Erkoyun and Daren Butler; Editing by Jonathan Spicer and Gareth Jones)

 ((ezgi.erkoyun@thomsonreuters.com; +90-212-350 7051; Reuters Messaging: ezgi.erkoyun.thomsonreuters.com@reuters.net;))